 Glass ionomer fillings are developed by mixing powder of silicate glass and polyacrylic acid to form a cream-colored bonding agent that is hardened.
 These fillings are weak and primarily used on baby teeth and non-biting surfaces but are moderately priced and contain fluoride that can prevent tooth decay.

 Indirect fillings are developed outside the mouth.
-Examples of these fillings include veneers, bridges, crowns, implants, inlays, and Onlays.
+Examples of these fillings include veneers, bridges, crowns, inlays, onlays and dental implants in Columbia.
 The term indirect fillings often refer to a permanent or semipermanent dental fixture instead of a removable one as many people believe dentures are also a form of indirect filling.

 Indirect fillings tend to be costly because the restorations require more work.
 However, they can increase the aesthetic appearance of your teeth by providing you a stable and long-lasting solution when the damage is severe or extensive.

 When you visit your dentist with a cavity he or she will be administering in you some local anesthesia to numb the area because your comfort will be their top priority.
 Thereafter they will be scraping off the decayed part of the tooth before sterilizing the area and preparing it for the filling.